TGAC/COPO-documentation/help/contact.rst

 Contact COPO
 ==============================
-Send an email to the :email:`COPO team <ei.copo@earlham.ac.uk>` indicating your enquiry or request.
+Send an email to the COPO team at :email:`ei.copo@earlham.ac.uk <ei.copo@earlham.ac.uk>`, indicating your enquiry or request.
 The COPO team will respond as soon as possible.

 ..  figure:: /assets/images/contact/copo-contact-webpage.png
     :align: center